Viktor Yanukovych: Criminal cases

 Since the revolution, Yanukovych has been convicted in absentia of high treason against Ukraine.
 He is wanted by the Prosecutor General of Ukraine, charged with responsibility for mass murder of the Maidan protesters, as well as abuse of power, misappropriation of public funds, bribery, and property theft.

 On 28 February 2014, the General Prosecutor of Ukraine, Oleh Makhnitsky, formally asked Russia to extradite Yanukovych.
 Russian prosecutors stated that they had not received such a request from Ukraine.
 To date, Russia has declined to extradite him.
-Due to the Crimean crisis he was put on the US sanction list on 17 March 2014, an action which had been already previously been considered.